Over the weekend, I wrote–Loved Ones: a meditation on toxicity–and was surprised to see so many readers drawn in, particularly on a Saturday night.

 I hadn’t realized that I was so filled.

-Until my son read a single line from the email he received from the relative.
+Not until my son read a single line from the email he received from the relative.

 (He refused to let me hear more.)